MichaelCade/90DaysOfDevOps/Days/day65.md

 Playbook > Plays > Tasks

-For anyone that comes from a sports background you may have come across the term playbook, a playbook then tells the team how you will play made up of various plays and tasks, if we think of the plays as the set pieces within the sport or game, and the tasks are associated to each play, you can have multiple tasks to make up a play and in the playbook you may have multiple different plays.
+For anyone that comes from a sports background you may have come across the term playbook, a playbook then tells the team how you will play made up of various plays and tasks if we think of the plays as the set pieces within the sport or game, and the tasks are associated to each play, you can have multiple tasks to make up a play and in the playbook, you may have multiple different plays.

 These playbooks are written in YAML (YAML ain’t markup language) you will find a lot of the sections we have covered so far especially Containers and Kubernetes to feature YAML formatted configuration files.